As an Amazon Associate we earn from qualifying purchases. For more info, please check our Disclosure page.

 This is the time to enjoy Uruguay’s beaches.
 The waves are good for surfing, the crowds haven’t yet arrived and the towns are beginning to prepare for the summer madness.

-The Atlantic beach towns in Cabo Polonio and Punta del Diablo are back in business, and you’ll get to experience them before the summer tourists arrive.
 While prices for flights and accommodation start to rise, you’ll still be able to find decent deals.

 Whether you’re a sun worshipper, surfer, history buff or whale watcher, Uruguay has something to offer year round.